dominichackett/verity/README.md

 ## 🌟 Overview

 Verity is a truly universal prediction market.
-While traditional platforms rely on centralized admins or slow human oracles, Verity uses **Google Gemini 1.5 Pro** with **Google Search grounding** to resolve any verifiable event on the web.
+While traditional platforms rely on centralized admins or slow human oracles, Verity uses **Google Gemini ** with **Google Search grounding** to resolve any verifiable event on the web.

 It is a community-first platform where:
 - **Permissionless Creation:** Any user can deploy a market for any topic.